clastix/kamaji/docs/content/concepts.md

 We have in roadmap, the Cluster APIs support as well as a Terraform provider so that you can create _“tenant clusters”_ in a declarative way.

 ## Datastores
 Putting the Tenant Control Plane in a pod is the easiest part.
 Also, we have to make sure each tenant cluster saves the state to be able to store and retrieve data.
-A dedicated `etcd` cluster for each tenant cluster doesn’t scale well for a managed service because `etcd` data persistence can be cumbersome at scale, rising the operational effort to mitigate it.
-So we have to find an alternative keeping in mind our goal for a resilient and cost-optimized solution at the same time.

-As we can deploy any Kubernetes cluster with an external `etcd` cluster, we explored this option for the tenant control planes.
-On the admin cluster, we can deploy a multi-tenant `etcd` datastore to save the state of multiple tenant clusters.
-Kamaji offers a Custom Resource Definition called `DataStore` to provide a declarative approach of managing Tenant datastores.
-With this solution, the resiliency is guaranteed by the usual `etcd` mechanism, and the pods' count remains under control, so it solves the main goal of resiliency and costs optimization.
-The trade-off here is that we have to operate an external datastore, in addition to `etcd` of the _“admin cluster”_ and manage the access to be sure that each _“tenant cluster”_ uses only its data.
+As we can deploy a Kubernetes cluster with an external `etcd` cluster, we explored this option for the Tenant Control Planes.
+On the admin cluster, you can deploy one or multi-tenant `etcd` to save the state of multiple tenant clusters.
+Kamaji offers a Custom Resource Definition called `DataStore` to provide a declarative approach of managing multiple datastores.
+By sharing the datastore between multiple tenants, the resiliency is still guaranteed and the pods' count remains under control, so it solves the main goal of resiliency and costs optimization.
+The trade-off here is that you have to operate external datastores, in addition to `etcd` of the _“admin cluster”_ and manage the access to be sure that each _“tenant cluster”_ uses only its data.

 ### Other storage drivers
 Kamaji offers the option of using a more capable datastore than `etcd` to save the state of multiple tenants' clusters.
 Thanks to the native [kine](https://github.com/k3s-io/kine) integration, you can run _MySQL_ or _PostgreSQL_ compatible databases as datastore for _“tenant clusters”_.

 ### Pooling
 By default, Kamaji is expecting to persist all the _“tenant clusters”_ data in a unique datastore that could be backed by different drivers.
 However, you can pick a different datastore for a specific set of _“tenant clusters”_ that could have different resources assigned or a different tiering.
 Pooling of multiple datastore is an option you can leverage for a very large set of _“tenant clusters”_ so you can distribute the load properly.
 As future improvements, we have a _datastore scheduler_ feature in roadmap so that Kamaji itself can assign automatically a _“tenant cluster”_ to the best datastore in the pool.

+### Migration
+In order to simplify Day2 Operations and reduce the operational burden, Kamaji provides the capability to live migrate data from a datastore to another one of the same driver without manual and error prone backup and restore operations.

+> Currently, live data migration is only available between datastores having the same driver.

 ## Konnectivity